Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: Introduction

 \section{Introduction}

 Analog computation is an alternative to digital computation, with a long and rich history~\cite{Ulmann2013,Bournez2021}.
 Examples include \emph{neural networks}, the drivers of the present surge of artificial intelligence.
 They do not manipulate discrete symbols according to a bespoke program as in digital computation.
-Rather, they operate on real numbers according to their internal parameters, called weights, which typically are learned from data in a continuous updating process.
-Other famous examples are \emph{cellular automata}, which distributively compute global behavior of cells via local update rules; or the \emph{differential analyzer}, which computes by solving differential equations.
+Rather, they operate on real numbers according to their internal parameters, called weights, which typically are learned from data in a continuous updating process.\footnote{As an abstract model of computation, neural networks are analog.
+But when they are (physically) implemented, they usually are still simulated on digital hardware.
+However, developing analog or `neuromorphic' hardware for neural networks is an active field of research~\cite{Kudithipudi2025}.} More generally, \emph{neuromorphic computing} develops computing systems which are inspired by the energy-efficient processing of biological brains.
+Other famous examples of analog computation are \emph{cellular automata}, which distributively compute global behavior of cells via local update rules; or the \emph{differential analyzer}, which computes by solving differential equations.

 A major advantage that secured digital computation its dominant role is that it allows for universal computation: famously, the universal Turing machine can simulate all other digital machines.
 In analog computation, on the other hand, one typically has to construct one machine for each task.
 After all, the fairly uniform architecture of laptops stands in contrast to the many neural network architectures (as mandated, in a sense, by the No-Free-Lunch theorems).
 Notwithstanding, in this paper, we investigate when a universal analog computer can exists---and when not.